eclipse-vertx/vert.x/core_manual_groovy.md

 Writing to the client request body has a very similar API to writing to the server response body.

-To write data to an `HttpClientRequest` object, you invoke the `write` function.
-This function can be called multiple times before the request has ended.
+To write data to an `HttpClientRequest` object, you invoke the `write` method, or use the leftShift operator (they do the same thing).
+This method can be called multiple times before the request has ended.
 It can be invoked in a few ways:

 With a single buffer:

-    Buffer myBuffer = ...
+    def myBuffer = ...
-    request.write(myBuffer);
+    request.write(myBuffer)

+    // Or

+    request << myBuffer

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.

-    request.write("hello");
+    request.write("hello")

+    // Or

+    request << "hello"

 A string and an encoding.
 In this case the string will encoded using the specified encoding and the result written to the wire.

-    request.write("hello", "UTF-16");
+    request.write("hello", "UTF-16")

-The `write` function is asynchronous and always returns immediately after the write has been queued.
+The `write` method is asynchronous and always returns immediately after the write has been queued.
 The actual write might complete some time later.

-If you want to be informed when the actual write has completed you can pass in a function as a final argument.
-This function will be invoked when the write has completed:
+If you want to be informed when the actual write has completed you can pass in a closure as a final argument.
+This closure will be executed when the write has completed:

-    request.response.write("hello", new SimpleHandler() {
-        public void handle() {
-            log.info("It's actually been written");
+    request.response.write("hello") { println "It's actually been written" }
-        }
-    });

-If you are just writing a single string or Buffer to the HTTP request you can write it and end the request in a single call to the `end` function.
+If you are just writing a single string or Buffer to the HTTP request you can write it and end the request in a single call to the `end` method.

 The first call to `write` results in the request header being written to the request.